A Brief History of the Ingalls Homestead

 The US National Archives has Charles Ingalls's Homestead Papers digitized and available for online viewing.
 Page 10 is especially interesting because it details the improvements Charles made to the homestead land, which was a requirement of homesteading.

-Many of Laura's papers are held at the Herbert Hover Presidential Library in West Branch, Iowa.
+Many of Laura's papers are held at the Herbert Hoover Presidential Library in West Branch, Iowa.
 They have created the Laura Ingalls Wilder Index, which has resources and activities for children and adults.

 Beyond Little House is the home of the Laura Ingalls Wilder Research and Legacy Association.
 In July 2015, they are offering a 2-day conference in Brookings, SD.
 This group also holds read-alongs throughout the year and is a great resource for Laura news.